Child Development Complex

 Children not qualified or accepted for any Center funded program may be enrolled in the Fee-based program.
 (If you qualify you may be eligible for funding from off-campus sources.
 The office can provide you with a list of resources and phone numbers).

 Formal application must be made in person at the Child Development Center, Bldg.
-70 - corner of Walnut Drive and Bonita Drive - on campus.
-Final acceptance into the program will be determined when all of the following have been completed:
+70, located next to Parking Lot H. Final acceptance into the program will be determined when all of the following have been completed:

 The Center offers parent participation and education opportunities throughout the year.
 Parents are encouraged to engage in these activities as they strengthen and enhance the parent-teacher-child partnership, which promotes school readiness and success.